 Alan Gould is a multi-award winning novelist, poet and essayist.
 The Seaglass Spiral is his eighth novel.
 Among his previous books, The Lake Woman was shortlisted for the Prime Minister’s Fiction Award 2010.
 The Past Completes Me: Selected Poems 1973-2003, won the Grace Leven Award, 2006.
 He lives in Canberra.

-James Grieve has taught English to the French and French to the English.
-He has translated books from the French, including Robert Lacour-Gayet’s Concise History of Australia and the first two parts of Marcel Proust’s A la recherche du temps perdu.
-He has published two novels for young adults, A Season of Grannies and They’re only Human.
+James Grieve taught English to the French and French to the English.
+He translated books from the French, including Robert Lacour-Gayet’s Concise History of Australia and the first two parts of Marcel Proust’s A la recherche du temps perdu.
+He published two novels for young adults, A Season of Grannies and They’re only Human.
 His first published fiction for adults, Something in Common, was released by Finlay Lloyd in 2010.
-He lives in Canberra.

 Tara Mokhtari is a Persian-Australian writer (based both in Melbourne and New York) with a background as a playwright and was co-founder of the award winning Nineteenth Hole Productions.
 Her poems and articles have appeared in various journals, including VLAK, HEAT, and Cordite.
 Anxiety Soup is her first book of poetry.

 Mandy Ord has long been part of the local underground comic community, producing a range of self-published mini comics as well as contributing to local and international anthologies.
 Her first graphic novel, Rooftops, was published by Finlay Lloyd in 2007.
 She published Sensitive Creatures with Allen and Unwin in 2011.
-She is working on a new book with Finlay Lloyd.
+NY was published in 2013.
 She lives in Melbourne.

 Wayne Strudwick grew up on farm in western New South Wales, studied optometry and now lives in Canberra with his wife and three children.
 His stories have appeared in Quadrant, WetInk, Westerly and Famous Reporter.
 He won the 2013 Voiceless Writing Prize.